-In Colorado the new year arrives in the cold, in the no-gardening season.
-Gardeners are indoors, tending their houseplants and thinking of the growing season ahead.
-Here at City Floral we are following the announcements of new plants and garden trends too.
-Here are six of the hot topics in gardening for 2016.
+In Colorado the new year arrives in the cold and gardeners are indoors, tending their houseplants and thinking of the outdoor growing season ahead.
+Here at City Floral we are follow the announcements of new plants and garden trends too.
+Here are six hot topics in gardening.

 Container vegetables and fruits

-Eat local, eat fresh and organic, and better yet, eat from your own garden.
+Eat local, eat fresh and organic, but better yet, eat from your own garden.
 It’s easier than ever with improved varieties of vegetables, fruits and berries for growing in small spaces and containers.
-Seed compact lettuces and flowers together for a dual purpose spring container.
-After you harvest the lettuce let the flowers take over for the summer.
-Small root vegetables like radishes, baby beets and dwarf carrots are easy container crops.
-Tomatoes and peppers have long been grown in pots and there are more colors and flavors every year.
-Sprawling vegetables like cucumbers, zucchini, squash and watermelons – even bush beans and sweet corn – can now be container plants when you select seed for the new compact versions.
+It’s easy to grow compact lettuces and flowers together from seed in a small space.
+After you harvest the lettuce, the flowers take over for the summer.
+Small root vegetables like radishes, baby beets and dwarf carrots are also easy container crops.
+Tomatoes and peppers have long been grown in pots and there are more colors and flavors available every year.
+Sprawling vegetables like cucumbers, zucchini, squash and watermelons – even bush beans and sweet corn – can now be container plants when you use seed for the new compact varieties.
 So no matter if you have a dirt garden or a balcony garden, you can grow fresh food.

 It can’t get much easier than air plants.
 They need no soil and minimal water.
 And talk about variety!
 There are more than 700 species of Tillandsia, the most common air plant, and thousands of varieties.
 These little tufted plants are vacation friendly, able to survive extended periods of benign neglect.
-They need bright light and good air circulation, and here in dry Colorado, they appreciate a weekly dunking in water before being returned to their perches.
+They need bright light and good air circulation.
+Here in arid Colorado, they appreciate a weekly dunking in water before being returned to their perches.
 The plants have so many forms from fuzzy to smooth, in spikes or whimsical curls, with leaves of frosted grey or tipped with red or purple.
-Take a look at some of the varieties and some artful ways to display them on our Pinterest boards.

 Plants for Pollinators